-Unmanned aerial vehicles known as drones first appeared for military use over a century ago.
-Since then, the use of drone cameras has captured the attention of commercial markets like real estate, construction, search and rescue, law enforcement, agriculture, media, and others.
+Unmanned air vehicles known as drones first appeared for military use over a century ago.
+Since then, the use of drones has captured the attention of commercial markets like real estate, construction, search and rescue, law enforcement, agriculture, media, and others.

 Aerial Drone Photography Tips: Getting Started

 - What to Look for in a Drone